 If you are new to making the Shrimp Fried Rice recipe, let me welcome you.
-This easy Shrimp fried rice has a fantastic flavor, not one that is overpowering but unique in its way.
-Don’t get it twisted; the Nigerian shrimp fried rice is entirely different from the Chinese shrimp fried rice in its mode of preparation.
+This easy Shrimp fried rice has a fantastic flavor, not one that is overpowering but it is unique in its own way.
+Don’t get it twisted; this African shrimp fried rice is entirely different from the Chinese shrimp fried rice in its mode of preparation.

 Making an excellent tasting quality shrimp Fried Rice in the comfort of your home is very easy.
 I learned how to make this method of making Fried Rice from one of the Chefs in a company restaurant that I managed back in the days, and their fried Rice was the most requested meal on their menu.
 Oh, mine!
 They were a fantastic set of chefs!!
 I will be sharing a couple of more recipes that I learned from them in the future.

 Rice by itself has a mild taste, but it has a high potential of absorbing the flavors from the spices that are added to it.
 These spices make a lot of difference in the final taste of the Rice.
-An essential tip to note when cooking the Nigerian Fried Rice is to use very good chicken stock or Turkey stock.
+An essential tip to note when cooking this Fried Rice is to use very good chicken stock or Turkey stock.
 Beef stock or goat meat stock is something you should try to avoid when making this recipe.
-No matter how good these stock tastes, they have the ability to overpower the mild taste of the fried Rice.
+No matter how good these stock tastes, they have the ability to overpower the mild taste of the Fried Rice.

-Often time, when making the Nigerian Fried rice in general (Shrimp Fried Rice or beef liver fried Rice), we tend to boil the rice in the stock before cooking it.
+Often time, we tend to boil the rice in the stock before cooking it.
 Toasting the rice is not what is usually done, however, this is a great way to open up the rice to absorb more flavor.